-Table 2 reports on the fit of the benchmark model, the SB model, and the TVP model using (i) posterior medians of p_j's and (ii) the expected value of log-likelihood function as described in Carlin and Louis (2000).
+Table 2 reports on the fit of the benchmark model, the SB model, and the TVP model using i) posterior medians of $p_j$ 's and ii) the expected value of log-likelihood function as described in Carlin and Louis (2000).
 Note that marginal likelihoods are difficult to calculate in this setting given the high-dimensional parameter space.

-Second, we find that, even when extremely tight priors on p_j 's are considered with the SB and TVP versions of the model, the information in the data is so strong that it pushes posterior inferences much of the distance towards the estimates for the benchmark model.
+Second, we find that, even when extremely tight priors on $p_j$ 's are considered with the SB and TVP versions of the model, the information in the data is so strong that it pushes posterior inferences much of the distance towards the estimates for the benchmark model.
 This can be treated as robustness analysis for our modeling strategy.
-For example, in the SBEQ model,
+For example, in the SBEQ model, the

-8 The expected log-likelihood is measured by averaging the log-likelihood from the state-space model (1) and (2) based on each draw of $\alpha^T, \sigma^T, Q, S, W, K^T, k_5^T, k_6^T, \lambda$, where (and hereafter) $x^T = (x_1, x_2, ..., x_T)$.
+&lt;sup>8The expected log-likelihood is measured by averaging the log-likelihood from the state-space model (1) and (2) based on each draw of $\alpha^T$ , $\sigma^T$ , Q, S, W, $K^T$ , $k_5^T$ , $k_6^T$ , $\lambda$ , where (and hereafter) $x^T = (x_1, x_2, \dots, x_T)$ .
 Taking into account a penalty for number of parameters, the ranking of competing models is robust to the Akaike information criterion (AIC) and the Schwartz information criterion (SIC) computed at the expected likelihood.
 In frequentist econometrics, AIC and SIC are evaluated at the mode of likelihood function.
 Although the MCMC sampler does not provide a precise estimate of the posterior mode, we have checked AIC and SIC with respect to the highest likelihood values obtained from the sampler and found that the BEQ model again performs best, with the ordering of other models the same except the rankings of the BVA and Primiceri models are interchanged.

-9 As evident from Table 2, the slopes generally change less frequently for the BVA model than for the BEQ model.
+&lt;sup>9As evident from Table 2, the slopes generally change less frequently for the BVA model than for the BEQ model.
 We note that our general findings are reasonably robust to considering blocking by variables instead of equations.
 However, we find less variation in impulse responses over time and the estimation uncertainty about the time-varying tradeoff between inflation and cyclical unemployment is much greater than for the BEQ model.